 16.9 fl oz: 320 square feet

 Avoiding streaks: If you are getting streaks you are almost certainly applying too much varnish.
 Always apply varnish as thinly as possible, avoiding visible brush strokes.
 Those new to varnishing overestimate the amount of varnish necessary and apply far too much.
 Imagine that you are trying spread the varnish as far as it can go.

-When a painting’s surface is more textured, say, from the weave of the canvas or the texture of the strokes themselves, streaking will be less noticeable.
+When a painting’s surface is more textured, say, from a coarse-weave canvas or the texture of the strokes themselves, streaking will be less noticeable.
 However, the potential for streaks is greater when the surface of the painting is very smooth and the paint is applied very thinly with little or no visible texture.
 Then there is no texture to interrupt or camouflage the streaks.

 Immediately after applying a very thin layer of varnish, I use a very soft, delicate, “fluffy” brush and lightly dab the surface.
 This breaks up the streaks.
 Use a quick, but light up and down dabbing motion, and pay close attention that you don’t miss any spots.
 The brush shown here (above) is a 2-1/2 inch wide Asian-style Hake wash brush with sheep hair.
 Note: It is preferable to not use the same brush for this dabbing step as you did for the varnishing.
 The varnishing brush is laden with wet varnish; its hairs will be clumped together and have less “fluffiness.”
 Use a dry brush with hairs that are still fluffy and open.
-If you must use the same brush as you used for varnishing, wipe it back and forth on a roll of paper towels until most of the remaining varnish has been soaked up and the have opened again and regained some of their fluffiness.
+If you must use the same brush as you used for varnishing, wipe it back and forth on a roll of paper towels until most of the remaining varnish has been soaked up and the bristles have opened again and regained some of their fluffiness.